ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+squatted upon his bundle, toasting
+himself against the chimney, and
+apparently plunged into a state of
+profound meditation. jFmding upon
+inquiry that he J belonged to the 9th
+Illinois, one of the most gallantly
+behaved and heavy losing regiments at
+the Fort&#x27; Donnelson battle, and part of
+which was aboard, I began to interrogate
 him on tbe subject.
 His philosophy was
 so much ia the Falst-flian. vein that I
 will give his -views in his own words,